CitationNerded/PythonGameFromJad/README.md

 Just run ```baseApp.py``` and the in-built methods should do the rest.

+### How to run tests...
+Fucked if I know?
+I'll build some unit tests and add them into the gradle task list.

 ### Current State

 * Basic mvc structure
 * Basic hardwired window
 * Basic directional keyboard controls
 * Documentation can be found under /docs
+* Now with virtualenv integration - (because it makes shit easy)
+* Fuckin {py}gradle and shit.
+Why is this here?
+Because I'd rather shit in my hand and clap than use maven.
+Also because virtualenv is too difficult apparently.

 ### TODO